Hiwen-STEM/MaxHeap/README.md

 Documentation for the Max - Binary Heap Implementation:
 # 0. Preliminary Information

-     Upon Creating a memmap with one of the two build_heap functions, a directory that will hold the memmap files will be created.
+     Upon Creating a memmap with the build_heap function, a directory that will hold the memmap files will be created.
 After the build_heap function is finished, an information list will be returned containing the following elements in order: 1. memmap list, 2. # of Levels, 3.
 Max Occupied Index value, 4. # of Nodes, 5.
 Data File reference.
      The Developer should not mess with any of these information list elements.
 Should the developer accidentally tamper with the list values,